 Such as the Time-Remap.

-But of course you have to take the type of footage you are using into account: If you are using hires RED Footage, you should use a high-Core-Count CPU for best decoding experience.
+But of course, you have to take the type of footage you are using into account: If you are using high-res RED Footage, you should use a high-Core-Count CPU for the best decoding experience.

-It really is quite unpractical.
+It really is quite impractical.
 Because CPUs have to stay inside specific thermal- and power-limits, there is no one CPU that has lots of cores AND a very high core clock.
-This would, of course, be optimally for Video Editing, and for many other use cases too, but we have to find the best middle ground for us here.
+This would, of course, be optimal for Video Editing, and for many other workloads too, but we have to find the best middle ground for us here.

-Now that we have found the CPU for our Footage-decoding and Effects-Calculations, the next step in our Editing Experience usually is:
+Now that we found the CPU for our decoding our footage and effects calculations, the next step in our Editing Experience usually is:

 Storing Cached Footage in RAM

 This is usually done automatically by the Editing Software you are using.

 The moment you either playback your timeline, scrub your timeline, or manually press some kind of “calculate or prerender effects in timeline” button, the Software will: